volta1234/phase-3-sql-setting-up-sqlite/README.md

 #### OSX: Install With Homebrew

-You can install SQLite using Homebrew, which your should have installed as part of your Flatiron environment setup.
+You can install SQLite using Homebrew, which you should have installed as part of your Flatiron environment setup.
 Install SQLite with:

 ```console